 We have found this check to be very helpful and can identify most plagiarism instances when a student shares a file with another student.

-If a file is created a long time ago, then you might suspect that the student actually obtained the file from another source (like Grabcad).
-This check tries to guess a reasonable limit on the create date (average minus 2 stdev).
-The average and stdev is based on all files turned in by all students for the selected assignment.
+If a file was created a long time ago, then you might suspect that the student obtained the file from another source (like Grabcad).
+This check tries to guess a reasonable limit on the create date (average minus two standard deviations).
+The average and standard deviations are based on all files turned in by all students for the selected assignment.

-If your students are modeling an assembly that requires parts from a source that you give them or from the toolbox, then this plagiarism check might not be the best.
-For example, some toolbox parts are created in 1998.
-If the student turns in a part file from 1998, then the average creation date of all the files in an assignment will be much earlier and the stdev will be very large.
-In these instances, a student could have obtained a file from someone last semester, and still be within 2 stdev of the average.
+If your students are modeling an assembly that requires parts from a source that you give them or from the Toolbox, then this plagiarism check might not be the best.
+For example, some toolbox parts were created in 1998.
+If the student turns in a part file from 1998, then the average creation date of all the files in an assignment will be much earlier, and the standard deviation will be very large.
+In these instances, a student could have obtained a file from someone last semester and still be within two standard deviations of the average.
 Because of this potential issue, you might find the next check more helpful.

 Similar to the previous check, this plagiarism check seeks to identify files made outside the expected time frame.
 Since most files obtained from an unauthorized source were not created during the current semester, this is an excellent check to find these files from unauthorized sources.
 For this check to work, you must specify an oldest allowed creation date.
 Any file created before this specific date will be identified.

-When grading assignments with multiple files, by default Graderworks will keep all of the files for a single student open (in SOLIDWORKS which means they are in memory) until it finishes collecting data about all of the student's files.
-This often helps speed up Graderworks since when it must analyze an assembly file it will need to open all the part files anyway.
+When grading assignments with multiple files, by default, Graderworks will keep all of the files for a single student open in SOLIDWORKS (which means they are in memory) until it finishes collecting data about all of the student's files.
+This method often helps speed up Graderworks since when it must analyze an assembly file, it will need to open all the part files anyway.
 The performance improvement is because Graderworks will not need to close the files, then reopen them to open the assembly or drawing.
 When Graderworks finishes grading a single student's files, it will close all the files before moving on to the next student.

-In addition, to exporting an Excel file with multiple sheets, you can tell Graderworks to export each sheet as a separate .csv file.
-These .csv files might be helpful if you are trying to read the data using some other software program which uses .csv files.
+Also, to exporting an Excel file with multiple sheets, you can tell Graderworks to export each sheet as a separate .csv file.
+These .csv files might be helpful if you are trying to read the data using some other software program that uses .csv files.

 Are you doing research that involves analyzing SOLIDWORKS files for educational or some other purpose?
 We can help.
-We are experts in SOLIDWORKS file analysis and processing large amounts of data.
+We are experts in data science and SOLIDWORKS file analysis.
 We would love to collaborate.
 We can even customize Graderworks for your situation or add new features.

 You can access the Graderworks data directly using the following python 3 script to get started.
-We recommend using Pandas to process the data and bokeh to plot the data.
+We recommend using Pandas to process the data.

 import sqlite3 import os import pandas as pd pathappdata = os.getenv('APPDATA') dbpath = os.path.join(pathappdata,'SWGrader','GraderworksDB.sqlite') print (dbpath) conn = sqlite3.connect(dbpath) assignments = pd.read_sql_query("select * from Assignment",conn) print(assignments) conn.close()